hbctraining/variant_analysis/lessons/07_variant_calling.md

 <img src="../img/Germline_resource.png" width="600">
 </p>

 The Broad Institute provides a [VCF file](https://storage.googleapis.com/gatk-best-practices/somatic-hg38/af-only-gnomad.hg38.vcf.gz) utilizing the variants from [gnomAD](https://gnomad.broadinstitute.org/), which can be used as a germline reference.
-Similarly to a panel of normals, this is not required for MuTect2 to call variants, however, it is also [recommended](https://gatk.broadinstitute.org/hc/en-us/articles/360037593851-Mutect2).
+Similarly to a panel of normals, this is not required for MuTect2 to call variants, however, it is also [recommended](https://gatk.broadinstitute.org/hc/en-us/articles/360037593851-Mutect2). **We will are currently testing the best way to implement this and will hopefully have a implementation next week.**

 > Note: Similarly to the index file needed for the panel of normals VCF file, we will also need a index file for the germline resource VCF file.
 If you are using the Broad Institute's gnomAD VCF file, then you can download the index from [here](https://storage.googleapis.com/gatk-best-practices/somatic-hg38/af-only-gnomad.hg38.vcf.gz.tbi) or create it yourself using GATK, tabix or bcftools (discussed in the note above).